UK Government tax U-turn should be welcomed, says Scottish Secretary

 “I look forward to Nicola Sturgeon explaining how she is going to put growth into the Scottish economy.”

-Mr Hoy said he did not think the Chancellor was “finished”, adding that Prime Minister Liz Truss and Scottish Tory leader Douglas Ross would still be in post by Christmas.
+Mr Hoy said he did not think the Chancellor was “finished”, adding that Prime Minister Liz Truss and Mr Ross would still be in post by Christmas.

 Reports have suggested dissatisfaction with Mr Ross’s leadership in recent weeks but the Scottish Tory chairman said such “mutterings” are usually “blown out of proportion” by the time they are reported by the media.